appressoas/django_cradmin/docs/cradmin_listbuilder_guide/listbuilder_classes/all_classes.rst

 When it comes to the listbuilder classes in CRadmin, there is some abstract classes which we normally don't use directly.
 For most cases we use the :class:`django_cradmin.viewhelpers.listbuilder.base.List` to build the HTML lists or other kind of lists we want to create.
-However in some rather rare cases you will find it easier to write a new List class.
+However in some rather rare cases you will find it easier to write a new List class, thus using the abstract classes.
 CRadmin allows this as you are not restricted to use the :class:`django_cradmin.viewhelpers.listbuilder.base.List`.
 Further we have a set of base classes which works as super for functionality such as item value and item frame.